Washing machine: Efficiency and standards

 Capacity and cost are both considerations when purchasing a washing machine.
 All else being equal, a machine of higher capacity will cost more to buy, but will be more convenient if large amounts of laundry must be cleaned.
 Fewer runs of a machine of larger capacity may have lower running costs and better energy and water efficiency than frequent use of a smaller machine, particularly for large families.
-Running a large machine with small loads is wasteful.
+However, running a large machine with small loads is typically inefficient and wasteful, unless the machine has been designed to handle such situations.

 For many years energy and water efficiency were not regulated, and little attention was paid to them.
-From the last part of the twentieth century increasing attention was paid to efficiency, with regulations enforcing some standards, and efficiency being a selling point, both to save on running costs and to reduce carbon dioxide emissions associated with energy generation, and waste of water.
+From the last part of the 20th century, increasing attention was paid to efficiency, with regulations enforcing some standards.
+Efficiency became a selling point, both to save on running costs and to reduce carbon dioxide emissions associated with energy generation, and waste of water.

-As energy and water efficiency became regulated, they became a selling point; however, the effectiveness of rinsing was not regulated, and it did not directly become a selling point.
-Therefore, manufacturers tended to reduce the degree of rinsing after washing, saving water and motor energy.
-This had the side-effect of leaving more detergent residue in clothes.
-Insufficient rinsing can leave enough detergent in clothes to affect people with allergies or sensitivity.
+As energy and water efficiency became regulated, they became a selling point for buyers; however, the effectiveness of rinsing was not specified, and it did not directly attract the attention of buyers.
+Therefore, manufacturers tended to reduce the degree of rinsing after washing, saving water and electrical energy.
+This had the side-effect of leaving more detergent residue in clothes, which can affect people with allergies or sensitivity.
+In response to complaints, some manufacturers have now designed their machines with a user-selectable option for additional rinsing.

 Europe

-Washing machines display an EU Energy Label with grades for energy efficiency, washing performance and spin efficiency.
-Grades for energy efficiency run from A+++ to D (best to worst), providing a simple method for judging running costs.
-Washing performance and spin efficiency are graded in the range A to G. However, all machines for sale must have washing performance A, such that manufacturers cannot compromise washing performance in order to improve the energy efficiency.
+Washing machines display an EU Energy Label with grades for energy efficiency, washing performance, and spin efficiency.
+Grades for energy efficiency run from A to G (best to worst), providing a simple method for judging running costs.
+Washing performance and spin efficiency are graded in the range A to G. However, all machines for sale must have washing performance A, so that manufacturers cannot compromise washing performance in order to improve the energy efficiency.
 This labeling has had the desired effect of driving customers toward more efficient washing machines and away from less efficient ones.

-According to newer regulations, each washing machine is equipped with a waste water filter.
-There are two reasons for that.
-On one hand it has to be ensured that no hazardous chemical substances are disposed of improperly through the waste water channel; on the other hand it must also be ensured that in case of a backwards shear in the waste water channel that is possible in case of technical problems, the feces and other waste could not enter the washing machine.
+According to regulations, each washing machine is equipped with a wastewater filter.
+This ensures that no hazardous chemical substances are disposed of improperly through the sewage system; on the other hand, it also ensures that if there is backflow in the plumbing system, sewage cannot enter the washing machine.